MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver.md

  **R**, along with many other statistical analysis products, is challenged by problems of capacity and speed.
 Users cannot perform data analysis because their data is too big to fit into memory, or even if it fits, there is not sufficient memory available to perform analysis.
 In R this is often a problem because copies of data are frequently made during analysis.
 Even without a capacity limit, computation may be too slow to be useful.
 R Server with ScaleR not only helps to overcome these challenges in R, but surpasses capabilities in other statistics products.

+ Data scientists who start with R Client or open source R typically move to R Server when data size or computational scale require additional capacity.

+ R Server provides the infrastructure for distributing a workload across multiple nodes (referred to as *data chunking*), running jobs in parallel, and then reassembling the results for further analysis and visualization.

 In addition to capacity and scale, R Server offers machine learning and operationalization features, both of which are new in this release.

+## How to use R Server

+R Server runs as a background process when you use development tools such as **R Tools for Visual Studio (RTVS)**, RStudio, or other applications that can consume R packages.
+Data scientists who use R Server typically connect over Remote Desktop, and then use RTVS or other tools to create or run solutions interactively.

+This release expands the interaction model to include remote execution via the `mrsdeploy` package on an R Server configured for operationalization.
+Assuming you have two or more installations of R Client 3.3.2 or R Server 9.0.1, you can interact with a remote node from the command line in a local console application or script.
+Developers can use Swagger APIs to automate R analytics over single and multi-server deployments.
+For more information, see [operationalization](operationalize/about.md) and [mrsdeploy](mrsdeploy/mrsdeploy.md).

 ## Benefits of R Server